Blogging tips: ethical SEO

 • Have a poll.
 Give away ebooks.
 Have pop-ups that suggest people to follow you.

-No pop-ups or other irritating gimmicks.
+Avoid pop-ups or other irritating gimmicks.
+If you put pop-ups, make them unobtrusive and simple.
 If you can offer something genuinely, offer that.
 If you want people to buy something, ask them straight [of course, you should apply genuine promotional tricks-of-the-trade] and not leave them feeling cheated.

 • Give tips, and title them in numbers and hyperboles such as '5 apps that make you rich overnight'.